wildmic/Forest-Fire-SOC/project_proposal.md

 ## Fundamental Questions

  <br> What are the characteristics (quantitative) of a Self Organized Critical state?
- <br> Why Forest Fire model manifest SOC?
+ <br> Does the Forest Fire model manifest SOC behavior, under which circumstances and why?
  <br> What are the various phases seen in a Forest Fire model besides the Self Organized Critical phase?
  <br> What are the parameters characterizing the phase transition in the Forest Fire Model?
  <br> How does the SOC of the Forest Fire model depend on the dimensionality of the Lattice?
- <br> Is the SOC in Forest Fire model a finite size effect?
+ <br> How does the SOC behavior of the model depend on the neighbourhood selection on the grid?
- <br> How to simulate SOC in Matlab?
+ <br> Do computational restrictions like finite size grids, periodic boundary conditions and cell updating procedures have a quantitative effect on the behavior of the model?

 ## Expected Results